 “Does that really mean anything?”
 Beatrice sniffed the bowl of powder.
 “Ick.
 Do you know what you’re getting into, Faith?”

 “Nope!
-You’re the nurse; tell me!”
+You’re the nurse.
+Tell me!”

+“With anxiety like mine, you have to be.”
 Dan set three glasses of orange-juice on the coffee-table and sat right-most on the couch.
 “Who’s partaking?
 Drink a little juice.”

 Faith and Jay sipped orange-juice.
 Beatrice did not.